Table of Contents

 - sex when an HIV-negative partner is not taking pre-exposure prophylaxis (PrEP) as prevention

-- sex when a partner living with HIV is not taking HIV drugs and/or has a detectable viral load, and none of the prevention tools above are used
+- sex when a partner living with HIV is not taking HIV drugs and/or has a detectable viral load, and no prevention tools (PrEP, condoms) are used

 - Perinatal or mother-to-child (during pregnancy, birth, or breastfeeding)